anilbhatt1/CNN/README.md

 3x3 Convolution : 3X3 convolution is the most common kernel used for feature extraction.
 It uses 3X3 matrix for convolution.
 Helps to reduce the size of image by extracting only essential features.
 A 3x3 used on a 5x5 image will give us 3x3 image.
 3X3 is most commonly used because of axis symmetry it can offer due to odd size.

+Feature maps : Feature map is the output of a convolution operation performed by a kernel.
+If we convolve a 3x3 kernel over 400x400 pixel image we will get 398x398 as output.
+This is the feature map.
+It is the place where extracted features at each layer after convolution operation are stored.
+This feature map will be the input of next kernel for further extractions.

 Receptive Field : Receptive field is the size/area through which Kernel can see an image at a time.
 There are 2 categories - local and Global.
 Local receptive field -> Size of kernel on that particular layer.
 Global receptive field -> Size of final kernel.
 In effect we are seeing the entire image through the final sized kernel.